Dellenoam/debridge-burner/README.md

 ## Usage

-Configure settings in config.py and then you run it using command below
+Configure settings in config.py and then you can run it using command below

 ```bash
 python main.py